patrickmmartin/errorcodeNX/article.md

 TODO(PMM) - think about template instantiation.

-There is one responsibility that is granted with the benefit of universality: since everyone could receive an error code, there may be a need to approach declaring _errode_code_ instances to some corporate standard of consistency.
-This may well mandate some kind of scheme perhaps based upon library, component, etc. to generate standard values.
+There is one responsibility that is granted along with the benefit of universality: since everyone could receive an error code, there may be a need to approach declaring _errode_code_ instances to some corporate standard of consistency.
+This may well mandate some kind of scheme perhaps based upon library, component, etc. to generate standard formats and ensure unique values.

 Code Sample: simple example for generating "standard" error_code value.
 ```